Ramos sees red again as Girona humbles Madrid

-Santiago Solari's side looked on track for a sixth straight victory in the league after Casemiro's first-half header at the Santiago Bernabeu on Monday (AEDT).
+Santiago Solari's side looked on track for a sixth straight victory in the league after Casemiro's first-half header at the Santiago Bernabeu on Monday (NZDT).

 But after Sergio Ramos was punished for a handball in the penalty area, Stuani stepped up to convert a spot-kick and Girona's battle against relegation was boosted by a stunning winner.